jcmojicap/drones/README.md

 ## Drones task

 ### Exercise Assumptions:
-- If the user put a `Serial` with more than `100` characters for a drone, the remaining characters will be truncated and the drone creation will be executed.
+- If the drone `Serial` has more than `100` characters, the remaining characters will be truncated and the drone creation will be executed.
 - For medication:
-  - If the user in the `name` put characters other than letters, numbers, `-` or `_` the service will not create the medication and will inform to the user accordingly.
+  - If the `name` has characters other than letters, numbers, `-` or `_` the service will not create the medication and will inform to the user accordingly.
-  - If the user in the `code` put lowercase letters, the system will change them to Uppercase and continue with the execution
+  - If the `code` has lowercase letters, the system will change them to Uppercase and continue with the execution.
-  - If the user in the `code` put characters other than letters, numbers or `_` the service will not create the medication and will inform to the user accordingly
+  - If the `code` has characters other than letters, numbers or `_` the service will not create the medication and will inform to the user accordingly.
   - The image attribute will store a path for the image.
 - The medication quantity will be always available  on the database (Inventory will be out of the scope of the exercise).
 - It will be a table to register the order which has the id of the order, the id of the medication and the quantity of that medication for that order.